iovation/rpmcpan/README.md

 * `requires`: A list of non-CPAN-derived RPMs required for the resulting RPM to be used.
 Normally needed only for third-party RPMS, such as `libxml2` or `httpd`.
-* `conflicts`: A list of non-CPAN-derived RPMs with which thge resulting RPM conflicts.
+* `conflicts`: A list of non-CPAN-derived RPMs with which the resulting RPM conflicts.
 * `exclude_requires`: A list of CPAN modules to exclude from the list of runtime prereqs returned by the MetaCPAN API.
 Useful for excluding